mindctrl/jp-wp-ai/README.md

 2. Use the content summarizer feature in the editor
 3. Customize the summary length if needed
 4. Insert the summary into your content

+### Translating Content

+**For Publishers:**
+1. Create or edit a post/page in the Block Editor
+2. Add the "Content Translator" block where you want the language selector to appear
+3. Publish the page

+**For Visitors:**
+1. Navigate to a page with the Content Translator block
+2. Select your preferred language from the dropdown
+3. Click "Translate" to view the content in that language
+4. Click "Show Original" to restore the original content

 ## License